wispborne/Starsector-IntelliJ-Template/README.md

 - Change `LICENSE` to something else.

+## Initial

+- Download or `git clone` this repository wherever you want to work.
+  - The simplest is to put it right into your mods folder; otherwise, you'll need to either copy it each time you change things or make an alias to it.

 ## IntelliJ Configuration

 ### Set your SDK (the thing that compiles the Java code)